 - Have equipment ready for activities.
-Things like juggling scarves, cones for stations, yarn/fluff balls, etc. on hand make it easier for you to get active quickly.
+Having things like juggling scarves, cones for stations, yarn/fluff balls, etc. on hand makes it easier for you to get active quickly.

 Make Time for and Schedule Activity

-- Use a timer or timer app that will make a quiet alarm every 30 minutes.
+- Set a timer or app for a quiet alarm every 30 minutes.
 Designate one student each day to be in charge of setting it and choosing some of the activities your class will do.

 - Write a list of activities (1-5 minutes) and post it on a wall or board.
 At the top and bottom of each hour you are in class, do the next activity on the list.
 Check them off as you go.

 - Use a calendar app to remind you every 30 minutes throughout the day to get your students active.